atrautm1/ABCkb/README.md

 Credits:
 Dr. Richard Linchangco, Aaron Trautman, Steven Blanchard, Dr. Jeremy Jay, Dr. Cory Brouwer, and the interns that have contributed many features of this program

+## Troubleshooting

+Downloading data failed...
+- I have written a script which should automatically extract pieces from sources in the sources.json file but this may not always work.
+Some sources prevent programmatic access to their data in which case you will need to manually download the files.